Hi and thanks for visiting G0UII on QRZ.com.

 Fortunately now, I have come across a solution to sidestep these restrictions.
 By using a CLARK SCAM 12 Military Pump up Mast system supported by its own four legs, it cannot be regarded as fixed or permanent development due to its portable nature, so is not a matter the the Local Authority is able to control under the UK Town and Country Planning Act.
 This has now enabled me to raise a Hexbeam Antenna into the air without Local Authority reprisal..............RESULT!!

-Other passions are my XYL Jeanette (Gnet), my Honda and Kawasaki motorcycles, and my two German Shepherd (Alsation) dogs Rory & Khea, the latter of which are not renowned for their good manners and are quite a handful to say the least! but are my personal 'Bodyguards', offering the best shack and motorcycle security available!!
+Other passions are my XYL Jeanette (Gnet), my Honda Motorcycles, and my two German Shepherd (Alsation) dogs Rory & Khea, the latter of which are not renowned for their good manners and are quite a handful to say the least! but are my personal 'Bodyguards', offering the best shack and motorcycle security available!!

 I enjoy collecting QSL confirmations via LoTW, Bureau & Direct, all cards received will be replied to 100%.
 SWL reports are very welcome also.
 (Please email me for Direct QSL Address if required).